I've been using Omnipod for about 4 months now. The worst is the pod failures.

 I think my greatest wish would be the option to submit a complaint/claim for pod failures and communicate with customer service online rather than via phone call.
 This is 2018 and everyone knows that with the value of convenience, pod failures or other issues can be overlooked.

-Review about: Omnipod Insulin Pump.
+Product or Service Mentioned: Omnipod Insulin Pump.

 Reason of review: Bad quality.